martinjzhang/single_cell_eb/README.md

 # sceb: 'single-cell empirical Bayes'
-- Empirical Bayes estimators for single-cell RNA-Seq analysis, accompanying the paper "[One read per cell per gene is optimal for single-cell RNA-Seq](https://doi.org/10.1101/389296)".
+- Empirical Bayes estimators for single-cell RNA-Seq analysis, accompanying the paper "[Determining sequencing depth in a single-cell RNA-seq experiment](https://doi.org/10.1101/389296)".
 - Installation: pip install sceb
 - See ./examples/example_pbmc_4k.ipynb for an example for estimating the Pearson correlation.

-# ./experiments: the code that can reproduce all figures in the paper.
+# ./experiments: the code that reproduces all figures in the paper.

-- Fig. 1b-c, Supp.
+- Fig. 1b-c, Fig. 2b top, Supp.
 Figs. 1-3: figure_gamma_schema.ipynb

-- Fig. 1d: The simulation is done using compute_figure_tradeoff_curve.ipynb and the figures are generated using figure_tradeoff_curve.ipynb
+- Fig. 2a: The simulation is done using compute_figure_tradeoff_curve.ipynb and the figures are generated using figure_tradeoff_curve.ipynb

 - Supp.
 Fig. 4: The simulation is done using tradeoff_simu.py called by call_tradeoff_simu.sh.
 The figures are generated using figure_tradeoff_simu.ipynb

-- Fig. 1e, Supp.
+- Fig. 2b: Supp.
 Figs. 5-6: The simulations are done using tradeoff_posthoc_guide_pbmc.py (Supp.
 Fig. 5) and tradeoff_posthoc_guide_brain.py (Supp.
 Fig. 6).
 The figures are generated using figure_tradeoff_posthoc.ipynb

-- Fig. 2a top, Supp.
+- Fig. 3a top, Supp.
 Fig. 7: figure_subsample_specturm.ipynb

-- Fig. 2a middle, Supp.
+- Fig. 3a middle, Supp.
 Figs. 8-9: figure_consistency.ipynb

-- Fig. 2a bottom, Supp.
+- Fig. 3a bottom, Supp.
 Fig. 10: figure_dist_reconstruction.ipynb

-- Fig. 2b: figure_feature_selection.ipynb
+- Fig. 3b: figure_feature_selection.ipynb

-- Fig. 2c: figure_gene_module.ipynb
+- Fig. 4a: figure_gene_module.ipynb

-- Fig. 2d: The network data is generated using figure_gene_network.ipynb and analyzed using Gephi (an external software).
+- Fig. 4b-c: The network data is generated using figure_gene_network.ipynb and analyzed using Gephi (an external software).
 The examples are generated using figure_network_example.ipynb

+- Fig. 5a-b: Comparison between Dropseq data and smFISH data was one in `figure_Dropseq_smFISH.ipynb`.

 # ./figures: The figures appeared in the paper as well as the simulated data to generate them.